Eric Bass

 William Frederic "Eric" Bass Jr. (born October 23, 1974) is an American musician and record producer.
-He has been the bassist of the rock band Shinedown since 2008.
+He is the bassist of the rock band Shinedown.
 He is currently signed to ONErpm as a solo artist.

 Personal life

 Bass was born into a conservative, and very musical family, and was encouraged to sing and play piano from an early age.
 At 13 he received a trombone, before moving onto guitar the following Christmas.
-In highschool he played drums in the marching band, which he recalls as being "rhythmically invaluable to me throughout my music career".
+In high school he played drums in the marching band, which he recalls as being "rhythmically invaluable to me throughout my music career".

 Bass currently lives in Charleston, SC with his wife and their two dogs.
 He owned a recording studio called Ocean Industries Studios (www.32tracks.com), which was his second studio, and now owns a studio called "Big Animal Studio", in which he recorded and produced Planet Zero.

-Bass is known to suffer from depression, which influenced his work, especially in Shinedown's sixth album, Attention Attention, which was influenced by Bass' condition along with frontman Brent Smith's addiction.
+Bass is known to have depression, which influenced his work, especially in Shinedown's sixth album, Attention Attention, which was influenced by Bass' condition along with frontman Brent Smith's addiction.

 In September 2021, it was reported that Bass tested positive for COVID-19, and would miss a few shows during the band's tour.